 Bringing in the Firewood

-Once Fred gets going, I then head out to the woodpile.
+Once the genny gets going, I then head out to the woodpile.

 Running Electric Appliances in Our Off Grid Home

-After I have grabbed the wood, the dog finishes his constitutional, and we head back to the house.
-At this point, the generator is charging our system, and at 10 kilowatts, we have a little extra power to burn.
+After I have grabbed the wood, I head back to the house.
+At this point, the generator is charging our system, and at 11.5 Kw, we may have a little extra power to burn.

 The microwave (another blasphemy) is also available to use with the generator running.
-However, it is great for heating up sausage, bacon, or any other leftovers.
+My wife doesn't like it, but it sure is useful for heating up sausage, bacon, or any other leftovers.